zachtaylor/go-cast/README.md

 # ztaylor.me/cast

-Provides some super-easy functions for casting values in go

-Now I will never write these functions again
+A swiss-pocket samurai-bayonet type-casting multi-tool for go

+## What

+A centralized API for type casting in go, replacing the standard library where I have written faster code

+Faster encoding than the standard library

+Types useful for construction in larger programs

+Aliases into the standard library where I haven't written anything faster

 ## Changelog

-- v0.0.10 @2020-01-24
+- v0.0.10 @2020-01-25
   - import `reflect.Map`
-  - breaking change `Reflect` to be an alias of `reflect.ValueOf`
+  - change `Reflect` to be an alias of `reflect.ValueOf`
 - v0.0.9 @2020-01-23
   - import `time.Tick`
   - import `sort.Slice`